Scotbotics/Scotbotics/README.md

 # Scotbotics
 Main Area for All Code

+10/31/16 MecanumFIRST is our current TeleOp and MecanumAutonomous is our current Autonomous

 Notes to anyone who might be on our shared github, this is also some sort of a tutorial -

 1. You are currently in what is known as a resporitory.
 It is a folder that houses all the code we have written